Links to elsewhere on this Web site: /apologetics.html /book.html /doctrinal.html /essays.html /links.html

 Despite being an atheist,

-Ayn Rand, however is to be praised for never complaining about the problem of
+Ayn Rand is to be praised for never complaining about the problem of evil: She never morally condemns God for giving

-for giving humanity free will.
-Indeed,
+humanity free will.
+Indeed, she denied

-the universe.
+universe.
 Since death and much pain

 from bad health simply can’t be avoided in this life before Jesus’ return, she